-Situated on the outskirts of Wick, and just a half-hour drive from Thurso, Wick John O’Groats Airport offers air connectivity to Aberdeen and beyond, with a daily flight operated by Eastern Airways.
+Situated on the outskirts of Wick, and just a half-hour drive from Thurso, Wick John O’Groats Airport offers air connectivity to Aberdeen and beyond, with flights operated 6 days per week by Eastern Airways.
+There is a Public Service Obligation in place on this route which ensures reliability and a control on prices.
 As well as scheduled air services, Wick John O’Groats is well set up to handle charter and other private flights, thanks to the services of Far North Aviation.

 In addition to commuter services, Wick John O’Groats Airport has a strong track record of servicing commercial operations, including acting as the base for helicopter operations to the Beatrice Offshore Wind Farm.

 Digital and Mobile Connectivity

 Caithness and North Sutherland have benefited significantly from UK and Scottish Government broadband rollout programmes, and most homes and businesses in the area are now able to access superfast broadband of at least 30 megabits per second.
 Recent commitments by Scottish Government through their R100 programme to roll out “full fibre” broadband will bring access to speeds of up to 1,000 megabits per second.
 Mobile connectivity in the region is also strong, with most benefitting from a 4G connection.